odinuv/web/en/apv/course/technical-support.md

 some information about related applications.

 ### PHP configuration
+PHP is an interpreter and therefore it can be configured very differently on various systems.
+A script can work perfectly in your development environment but it can break down in production environment without obvious reason.
-Make a script with [`phpinfo()`](http://php.net/manual/en/function.phpinfo.php) function call to list environment variables and settings of PHP.
-It also lists enabled/installed modules of PHP like PDO, MySQL/PostgreSQL, GD library etc. If you find some setting of PHP uncomfortable and you have the privilege to tweak PHP config, you can locate `php.ini` file and adjust the settings, otherwise you have to contact customer support.
+Make a small script with [`phpinfo()`](http://php.net/manual/en/function.phpinfo.php) function call to list environment variables and settings of PHP.
+It also lists enabled/installed modules of PHP like PDO, MySQL/PostgreSQL, GD library etc. If you find some setting of PHP uncomfortable and you have the privilege to tweak PHP config, you can locate `php.ini` file and adjust the settings, otherwise you have to contact customer support or even change the way you operate with your application.
 Usual output of `phpinfo()` function begins like this:

 {: .image-popup}
 ![PHP info](/en/apv/course/php-info.png)